-All employees and any volunteers that will be serving in a position involving contact with children should:
+All employees (as a condition of employment) and any volunteers that will be involved in an overnight activity with minors should:

-- □ Be involved with FUMCLC for at least six (6) months (applies to volunteers only). - □ Complete and submit the screening form Application to Work with Youth and Children. - □ Successfully pass the screening process which includes a review of the information on the application, reference checks, and a criminal background check.
-Individuals declining to submit to a criminal background check will be unable to work with children.
+- □ Be involved with FUMCLC for at least six (6) months (applies to volunteers only). - □ Complete and submit the screening form Application to Work with Youth and Children. - Successfully pass the screening process which includes a review of the information on the application, a criminal background check, and reference check(s) when deemed necessary.
+Individuals declining to submit to a criminal background check will be unable to participate with minors in the activities defined above.
 Disqualification is determined on a case-by-case basis, but in general, convictions for an offense involving children and/or offenses involving violence, dishonesty, illegal substances, indecency and any conduct contrary to our mission will preclude someone from being permitted to work with children.
 Failure to disclose a criminal conviction on the application form will also be a disqualifying event.
-Applications and results of reference and background checks will be maintained in confidence on file at FUMCLC.
+Applications and results of reference and background checks will be maintained in confidence and on file at FUMCLC.